-Chinese Fulvetta Fulvetta striaticollis is endemic to China, ranging from Gansu through western Sichuan and southern Qinghai to eastern Tibet and northwestern Yunnan.
-Lives in mountainside forests and thickets, from 2200 m to 4300 m.
-Monotypic.
-Brown above (including head and tail), wings more rufous, with whitish panel on primaries; whitish below.
+Chinese Fulvetta Fulvetta striaticollis is endemic to China, ranging from Gansu through western Sichuan and southern Qinghai to eastern Tibet and northwest Yunnan.
+HABITAT Mountainside forests and thickets, from 2200–4300 m (7,220–14,110 ft.).
+ID & COMPARISON Brown above, wings more rufous, with whitish panel on primaries; whitish below.
 Dark streaks on head, throat and upper breast.
-Black lores and narrow (sometimes faint) eyestripe behind eye.
-Lateral stripe at rear crown, typical of several fulvetta species, is indistinct in Chinese fulvetta (partly because of dark and streaked head).
+Black lores and narrow eyestripe behind eye.
+Lateral stripe at rear crown, typical of several fulvetta species, is indistinct in Chinese Fulvetta.
 Juvenile darker above, duller below.
-Spectacled fulvetta has less streaking, a pale supercilium, white eye-ring, dark irides, grey lores, rufous crown (nominate), grey mantle, and rufous belly.
-Manipur fulvetta has mostly grey head and breast, grey lores, and distinct lateral crown stripe.
-Taiwan fulvetta has rufous-brown belly, brown streaking on throat (but no streaking on crown), and white eye-ring.
-Eye white; bill horn; feet pink.
-Clear, sharp whistles.
+Spectacled Fulvetta F. ruficapilla has less streaking, a pale supercilium, white eye-ring, dark irides, grey lores, rufous crown (nominate), grey mantle, and rufous belly.
+Manipur Fulvetta F. manipurensis has mostly grey head and breast, grey lores, and distinct lateral crown stripe.
+Taiwan Fulvetta F. formosana has rufous-brown belly, brown streaking on throat unstreaked crown, and white eye-ring.
+BARE PARTS Eye white; bill horn; feet pink.
+VOICE Clear, sharp whistles.